BRC-104 Protocol

 6.8 Rebase: rb

-As described in the Rebase (Farming Pool) of Concepts chapter, for the BTC/BRC-20 Token Farming Pool, users can actively trigger the Rebase computing through the Angel Inscription with op: burn3 and cop: rb.
+As described in the Rebase (Farming Pool) of Concepts chapter, for the BTC/BRC-20/Runes Token Farming Pool, users can actively trigger the Rebase computing through the Angel Inscription with op: burn3 and cop: rb.
 The Rebase will check if all the self-custody assets are valid, if not, the Farming Pool will automatically unstake the assets for users.

 For example, the user triggers the Rebase computing for Farming Pool: "staking:farming_brc20_ordi" through Angel Inscription.